 Color (hand-tinted) Views, page 1

-Color views originated with tinted (hand-colored) cards around 1855.
-They are probably the most interesting and rewarding to collect as they illustrate vividly English middle and upper class life in the mid-nineteenth century from a much less contrived perspective than the 'formal' portrait photograph.
-Being expensive they were aimed at the middle and upper classes and therefore reflect their life, aspirations, fears and prejudices.
-Poverty is rarely shown and, when it is, is almost always accompanied by a strong moral reasoning (usually alcohol or gambling), or is set in an historical context (biblical).
+Color views originated with tinted (hand-colored) cards around 1855 although there are geometric drawings views around from earlier which are sometimes hand-tinted.
+They are probably the most interesting and rewarding to collect as they illustrate vividly English middle- and upper-class life in the mid-nineteenth century from a much less contrived perspective than the 'formal' portrait photograph.
+Being expensive (around 20 times the price of a loaf of bread) they were aimed at the middle and upper classes and therefore reflect their life, aspirations, fears and prejudices.
+Poverty is rarely shown and, when it is, is almost always accompanied by a strong moral reasoning (usually alcohol, gambling or being of an 'inferior race'), or is set in an historical context (biblical).
+Many views were direct lifts from paintings of the period.
 Humor often makes fun of the rustic or the Irish (or both together!).
-Children are, with a few notable exceptions, shown in idyllic settings whereas the vast majority at this time were living in abject poverty, working in appalling conditions from a very early age and had a life expectancy of under 30 years.
+Children are, with a few notable exceptions, shown in idyllic settings whereas the vast majority at this time were living in abject poverty, working in appalling conditions from a very early age, and had a life expectancy of under 30 years.
 They should therefore be considered as aimed for and illustrating a very narrow stratum of society indeed.

 Most of the views illustrated here date from between 1855 and 1865.
 If you want more information on a particular view please email.
 Many later (curved mount) color views can be found on the pages to which they relate.
 No two views are ever exactly the same and we have illustrated some views with no difference except the personal taste of the colorists.

-A few are German, probably pirated, images for the English market designed to undercut on price.
+A few are German, very rarely US originating views are seen but these can be identified with practice as the tints are different.
+The French were, of course, involved through the Gaudin brothers (working in London due to civil service conflict of interest issues) and others.
 Quality is very subjective on color views as some were quite crudely printed to start with.
 In general views are somewhat better than scans.

 Many of the English views are of superb quality and are becoming the area of greatest increase in value of all stereoviews.
-When you take into account the fact that many of these were produced before 1860 and that each view was individually and painstakingly tinted by hand, it is not surprising that they are rising quickly in price.
+When you take into account the fact that many of these were produced before 1860 and that each view was individually and painstakingly tinted by hand using up to 80 colors, it is not surprising that they are rising quickly in price.
 Some of the people who worked on these views were miniaturist artists who had been left with no work due to the advent of photography.
 A good area to collect and invest!

 Grading is a little more difficult on these as, not only were they photographed, but they were then tinted with watercolor paints which have sometimes flaked in places over the years.
 Any major flaking will be mentioned but expect the odd slight loss which is normal.
 I suppose the color on these would restore excellently with skill and the correct tints.